-Many people realize just how important this freedom is, yet not everyone that is eligible to vote does.
-The reasons why vary – maybe a person isn’t interested in politics, doesn’t agree with the platforms or any of the other candidates, or doesn’t meet all of the requirements needed to legally vote.
+Many people realize just how important this freedom is, yet not everyone eligible to vote does.
+The reasons why vary, whether a person isn’t interested in politics, don’t agree with the platforms or any of the other candidates or doesn’t meet all of the requirements needed to legally vote.

 Canada’s last election in 2015 drew in 62.1% of voters.
 Spain’s election of 2016 saw 61.2% of voters making their voices heard.
-The United States held its last election in 2016 and only 55.7% of voters showed up.
-This is ahead of Switzerland, however, which had a voter turnout of 38.6% during the election of 2015.
+The United States held its last election in 2016, and only 55.7% of voters showed up.
+However, this is ahead of Switzerland, which had a voter turnout of 38.6% during the election of 2015.